-Panang curry paste: You certainly can make this from scratch. *Confession* – I have not even attempted too.
-I love the panang curry paste that I use so much, that I have not even thought about trying something else…Maybe some day I’ll venture into trying to make it from scratch, but for now I use canned panang curry paste.
+Panang curry paste: You certainly can make this from scratch. *Confession* – I have not even attempted to.
+I love the Panang curry paste that I use so much, that I have not even thought about trying something else…Maybe someday I’ll venture into trying to make it from scratch, but for now, I use canned Panang curry paste.

-What is panang curry paste?
-Panang curry is usually less spicy than traditional red curry, because of the fact that it uses fewer red chilies, but there’s still a distinct kick of spiciness to it.
-Panang curry pastes vary somewhat from brand to brand, but they typically include dried chili peppers, ginger, lemongrass, kaffir lime zest, kaffir lime leaves, coriander root, coriander seeds, and cumin seeds.
+Panang curry is usually less spicy than traditional red curry because it uses fewer red chilies, but there’s still a distinct kick of spiciness to it.
+Panang curry pastes vary somewhat from brand to brand.
+Still, they typically include dried chili peppers, ginger, lemongrass, kaffir lime zest, kaffir lime leaves, coriander root, coriander seeds, and cumin seeds.

-Coconut milk: I’ve tried a lot of different brands of coconut milk, I’ve used organic and lite or low fat coconut milk.
+Coconut milk: I’ve tried many different coconut milk brands; I’ve used organic and lite or low-fat coconut milk.
 I’ve sat on the floor of the grocery store and compared ingredients labels until my head hurt, (seriously I have).
 And here are my conclusions…There is a big difference between the various cans of coconut milk.
 It’s worth choosing carefully.
 My first goal in choosing canned coconut milk is avoiding all the unnecessary added ingredients.
-The only canned coconut milk I will buy has three ingredients; coconut, purified water and guar gum.
-Guar gum is a thickener and a food binder, and is a common food additive.
-Some brands add color retainers, stabilizers, additional thickeners and preservatives.
+The only canned coconut milk I will buy has three ingredients; coconut, purified water, and guar gum.
+Guar gum is a thickener and a food binder and is a common food additive.
+Some brands add color retainers, stabilizers, additional thickeners, and preservatives.
 To avoid all the other added ingredients, you may have to buy organic.
 The other choice you have to make when buying canned coconut milk is deciding between regular and lite (sometimes called low fat).
-I have tried using lite or low fat coconut milk in my curries and I have never liked the results.
+I have tried using lite or low-fat coconut milk in my curries, and I have never liked the results.
 The curry ends up less flavorful and watery, not at all thick and creamy.
 I have also discovered that the lite coconut milk always has more additives to make up for the less fat, in essence creating a “false” creaminess using artificial ingredients…yuk!
-So if you want a full flavored, creamy curry you must buy regular coconut milk!
+So if you want a full-flavored, creamy curry, you must buy regular coconut milk!
 You won’t regret it!

-Fish sauce: For those not familiar with fish sauce, it is a liquid condiment made from fish or krill that have been coated in salt and fermented for up to two years.
+Fish sauce: For those not familiar with fish sauce, it is a liquid condiment made from fish or krill that has been coated in salt and fermented for up to two years.
 It is used as a staple seasoning in East Asian cuisine and Southeast Asian cuisine.
 It has a strong, pungent smell that can be off-putting, but fish sauce is an essential ingredient in creating authentic Asian flavored dishes.
-When used correctly, it enhances and complements the flavors of the dish, and does not overpower or standout.
+When used correctly, it enhances and complements the dish’s flavors and does not overpower or stand out.
 Sugar is often used, as it is in this recipe, to balance the strong salty flavor of the fish sauce.

 Bamboo: I discovered edible bamboo only a few years ago and thought it would go great in curry.
-Bamboo shoots have a flavor that’s somewhat similar to water chestnuts with an extremely mild flavor.
-And not only are they delicious, they are good for you as well as being a healthy source of fiber.
+Bamboo shoots have a texture similar to water chestnuts with an extremely mild flavor.
+And not only are they delicious, but they are also good for you as well as being a healthy source of fiber.

 My favorite panang curry paste and favorite rice cooker: